khawslee/ATS-Friendly-Resume/README.md

 *   **ATS Bullet Point Rephaser:** Rephrases bullet points using keywords extracted from the job description, optimized for ATS screening.
 *   **ATS Friendly Resume Generator:** Generates an optimized resume by analyzing the original resume and job description, and iteratively improving it based on a matching score.
 *   **ATS Friendly Cover Letter Generator:** Generates a cover letter tailored to the job description, using the resume as input.
+*   **Introduction Generator:** Generates a self-introduction based on the job title, job description, and resume.

 ## How to Use